 2016/2018.
-Most of Allan’s 2016/18 gigs have been solo performances or Old Felix Jug Band sessions, his most exciting venture of that period being an October/November 2016 trip to Australia, with solo gigs at the Fleurieu Folk Festival www.fleurieufolkfestival.com.au and a trip to play at the Edithburgh Community Festival on the remote Yorke Peninsula with Liam Flynn, Pat Organ, Paul Roberts and the rest of the Adelaide Irish music crew .
+Most of Allan’s 2016/18 gigs were solo performances or Old Felix Jug Band sessions, his most exciting venture of that period being an October/November 2016 trip to Australia, with solo gigs at the Fleurieu Folk Festival www.fleurieufolkfestival.com.au and a trip to play at the Edithburgh Community Festival on the remote Yorke Peninsula with Liam Flynn, Pat Organ, Paul Roberts and the rest of the Adelaide Irish music crew .
 Pat Organ is a great button box player from West Clare (near Milltown Malbay) and a great leader and stalwart of most of the Adelaide Irish sessions.
 Liam Flynn is another fine box player and you will find both Pat & Liam leading the session most Friday nights in Adelaide’s Governor Hindmarsh Hotel.
 There was also some enjoyable time spent visiting Perth (WA) to share some music, craic and a wee bit of fishing with Stuart Law, a great singer/guitarist and pal from Ayr and much earlier days.
 So far in 2018 most of Allan’s appearances have been in Edinburgh pub sessions including his Tuesday afternoon Captains Bar session and others in Sandy Bell’s and the Waverley Bar.

 LINKS TO VIDEOS ON YOUTUBE